-The nickname “Great” was apparently well-deserved, as historical sources prove that the mighty pharaoh governed Egypt at a time of abundance, prosperity, and military conquests.
-His father, Pharaoh Seti I, known as Ramesses I, came from a non-royal family and took the throne some time after the demise of Akhenaten, a pharaoh who attempted to convert Egyptians to a newly-introduced monotheistic religion.
-Seti I made his son a military general when little Ramesses was merely 10 years old and appointed him Prince Regent when he was 14.
-The young prince then received extensive military training and was also given control over his own harem.
+The nickname “Great” was apparently well-deserved, as historical sources prove that the mighty pharaoh governed Egypt at a time of abundance, prosperity and military conquests.
+His father, Seti I (known as Ramesses I), came from a non-royal family and took the throne after the demise of Akhenaten, who’d attempted to convert Egyptians to a newly-introduced monotheistic religion.

-Due to several factors, including the humidity of the room in which Ramesses’ mummy was kept at the Egyptian Museum in Cairo, the condition of the mummy began to deteriorate.
-By early 1970s it was infested with bacteria and started showing signs of decomposition.
+Due to several factors, including the humidity of the room in which Ramesses II’s mummy was kept at the Egyptian Museum in Cairo, his body began to deteriorate.
+By the early 1970s, it was infested with bacteria and showed signs of decomposition.
 This prompted Egyptian authorities to search the world for expert Egyptologists and restorers who would be capable of preserving the ancient body.
 Such experts were found in France.

-However, in order for Ramesses’ mummy to be transported to France, the long-deceased pharaoh needed to have a valid passport.
-At that time, French laws dictated that all persons, dead or alive, needed to have valid identification documents in order to legally enter France.
-Since the mummified king desperately required the help that only French experts could provide, Egyptian authorities issued a valid passport for Ramesses the Great.
-At the time when the document was officially issued, the legendary pharaoh had been dead for more than 3,000 years.
-The “occupation” section of the document stated “king (deceased).”
+However, in order for the mummy to be transported to France, the long-deceased pharaoh needed a valid passport.
+At that time, French laws dictated that all persons – dead or alive – needed to have valid identification documents to legally enter the country.

-When the pharaoh’s remains were repaired, they were returned to the Egyptian Museum in Cairo where they can be visited today.
-Upon the mummy’s return, the remains were inspected by Egyptian president Anwar Sadat and his wife, who wanted to make sure that the body of one of the icons of Egyptian history was properly refreshed.
-They were seemingly satisfied.
+When the pharaoh’s remains were repaired, they were returned to the Egyptian Museum.
+Upon the mummy’s return, the body were inspected by then-Egyptian President Anwar Sadat and his wife, who wanted to make sure it was properly refreshed.
+The pair were seemingly satisfied.